milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

        [posts])]))
 ```

-let's add better looking fonts and a little shadow to style.css
+Let's add better looking fonts and a little shadow to style.css.

 ```
 body {